-Afghanistan, situated in the heart of the Middle East, is an arid to semiarid landlocked country between Iran and Pakistan.
-The tall and forbidding Hindu Kush mountain range divides the country into three geographical regions and, while dry deserts make up most of the country's landscape, the southeast consists of lush fertile plains.
+Afghanistan, situated at the crossroads of Central and South Asia, is an arid to semiarid landlocked country between Iran and Pakistan.
+The tall and forbidding Hindu Kush mountain range divides the country into three geographical regions, and while dry deserts make up most of the country’s landscape, the southeast consists of lush, fertile plains.

-Afghanistan is a country that has witnessed decades of war, and violent clashes and terrorist attacks are common.
-In 2021, the Taliban seized power from the Islamic Republic that had ruled over Afghanistan since 2004.
+Afghanistan is a country that has experienced decades of conflict.
+The US withdrawal in 2021 ended the large-scale warfare, although terrorist attacks and security incidents continue to occur.
+In 2021, the Taliban returned to power, ending the Islamic Republic of Afghanistan that had been established in 2004 during the international military intervention.
 Since then, the Taliban has reformed the government and enforces a particularly harsh interpretation of Sharia Law.

-Presently, expats are advised not to travel to Afghanistan due to the ongoing violence, human rights violations and high risk of terrorist attacks.
+Currently, expats are advised not to travel to Afghanistan due to the ongoing violence, human rights violations and risk of terrorist attacks.
+Major governments worldwide advise against any travel to Afghanistan.

 Living in Afghanistan as an expat

 Safety and security are the main concerns for expats contemplating a move to Afghanistan.
-That said, some expats will appreciate Afghanistan's multiculturalism, rugged pastoral beauty as well as the tenacity of the Afghan people.
+The Taliban’s restrictions on international operations have severely limited traditional expat opportunities.
+That said, you may appreciate Afghanistan’s multiculturalism, rugged, pastoral beauty, as well as the tenacity of the Afghan people.

-Many expats living in Afghanistan have relocated.
-In the past, expats typically worked in the armed forces, private security field or development and diplomatic sectors.
-While Afghanistan didn't offer the comforts of other expat destinations, the 'hardship factor' combined with high risks to personal safety ensured that expats were well compensated financially.
-They were typically housed within secure military compounds, surrounded by heavy security.
+Many expats living in Afghanistan have relocated since the Taliban assumed control.
+Previously, expats would typically work supporting international military forces, private security operations, or development and diplomatic sectors, although international development work has been severely restricted since 2021.
+While Afghanistan didn’t offer the comforts of other expat destinations, the ‘hardship factor’ combined with high risks to personal safety ensured that expats would be well compensated financially.
+Expats would typically be housed within fortified compounds, surrounded by heavy security.
+However, the economic collapse and international isolation since 2021 have fundamentally changed this situation.

-Due to the ongoing conflict, many governments advise their citizens to avoid travelling to certain areas of the country, if not all of Afghanistan.
-An expat assignment to Afghanistan should therefore be considered very carefully.
-Whether the benefits outweigh the risks is for each expat to decide for themselves.
+Due to the ongoing conflict, many governments advise their citizens to avoid travelling to certain areas of the country, if not all, of Afghanistan.
+If you’re considering an assignment to Afghanistan, it should therefore be considered very carefully.
+Whether the benefits outweigh the risks is for you to decide.

 Fast facts